Welcome back. Here we are into week two in our Ed 610 class.

 A Reiteration of what we are submitting as coursework

 Given that we have the freedom to explore different themes let me reiterate what I ask of you regarding submissions.

-The project / theme strand offers you two different choices.
-If you have a project that you are working on and you want to simply pursue that on your own — making connections to adult learning in some way, I will support your choice in developing that in any way you see fit.
+The project strand is your own pursue of adult learning.
+You connect your work to adult learning in some way, and I support your choice in developing that in any way you see fit.

 There we have it.
 Two strands.
 One required content strand, and a second project or theme strand.

 Should we talk about trust?
 I think we should.

 In a schooling (university) environment that continues to be based on pedagogical practice (i.e. teacher determines the content, tells students what to do, and students do it for a grade) it can feel a bit disconcerting being thrust into a class that is based on adragogical assumptions.
 Being a student, and having freedom, can feel a bit foreign at first.
 How can you know that what you are doing will get you a good grade?
 Herein lies one of the problems with andragogical frameworks in pedagogically-based environments.
 We have difficulty getting beyond doing things for the grade.
 This requires trust.
 You have to trust that I trust you and you have to trust me.

 I trust that you are learning things that are important to you.
 I trust that you are pursing things that are relevant to you.
 And I trust that you have an interest in becoming more knowledgeable.
 You, on the other hand, have to trust that my interest is that you learn as much as you can and that you position yourself to succeed in your future endeavors.
 You have to trust that I won’t ever penalize you for doing what is important to you, for taking risks, or for being creative.
 You can trust that I will ensure you will do well.